bright/new-www/content/blog/blooming-teams-the-sustainable-agile-way.md

 ### Forest Succession

-A comparison of process change to forest succession is an idea introduced to me by Esther Derby during the ScanAgile24 conference in Helsinki, and it resonated deeply.
+A comparison of process change to forest succession is an idea introduced to me by [Esther Derby](https://estherderby.com/) during the [ScanAgile 2024 conference](https://www.scan-agile.org/previous/scanagile-2024/program-2024/) in Helsinki, and it resonated deeply.
 Simply put, a forest does not appear overnight.
 First, the soil needs preparation, followed by the appearance of small shrubs, and so on.
 The trees will not grow immediately; all these steps are necessary.
 It’s a process.
 One cannot simply plant a forest on any soil and expect a lush explosion of greenery the next day.

 <div className="image">![](/images/pexels-lauripoldre-20630040.jpg "")</div>